inarongrit/quick-automate-labs-guide/content/module1.md

 - Finally, to create the automation workflow, click on **START BUILDING.**

 - A screen opens up, here you have 3 options -
--- To describe the use-case in natural language and Amazon Quick Suite - Quick Automate will build the workflow.
+  - To describe the use-case in natural language and Amazon Quick Suite - Quick Automate will build the workflow.
--- To get started with the samples and
+  - To get started with the samples and
--- To manually build the workflow.
+  - To manually build the workflow.

-We will build the workflow by using natural language to automate the workflow
+We will build the workflow by using natural language to automate the workflow (with GenAI assist).

-- In the next section, you will have an overview of the Workflow Studio.
+In the next section, you will have an overview of the Workflow Studio.